Thai PM pledges flood relief as fight for Bangkok goes on

 Others said they feared they may run low on food and other supplies, especially in homes flooded in waist-high water.

-Nikom Teo-au, a 56-year-old garage owner, said he was facing difficulty delivering food to his family at his home on a street under up to 1.5 meters (4.9 ft) of water in Bangkok's Din Daeng neighborhood, just 7 km (4.3 miles) from the main Silom business district where buildings are ringed with sand bags.
+Nikom Teo-au, a 56-year-old garage owner, said he was facing difficulty delivering food to his family at his home on a street under up to 1.5 metres (4.9 ft) of water in Bangkok's Din Daeng neighbourhood, just 7 km (4.3 miles) from the main Silom business district where buildings are ringed with sand bags.

 Yingluck, a 46-year-old former businesswoman and sister of former Prime Minister Thaksin Shinawatra, said the money would ease the suffering of victims and repair damaged infrastructure.